ahmedjk34/graduation-project-1-server/API_GUIDE.md

 **Response Fields:**

 - `status`: Status of the operation ("ok" or "error")
-- `deck_id`: Unique identifier for the ingested deck
+- `deck_id`: Unique identifier for the ingested deck (save this for quiz generation!)
 - `slides_processed`: Number of slides/pages processed
 - `slide_chunks`: Number of slide chunks created (1 per slide)
 - `window_chunks`: Number of window chunks created (10 slides per window, ~30% overlap)